TV show dates: December 14, 2015 — January 14, 2022.

-Anderson Dawes (Jared Harris) saved the disgraced Johnson’s life and enlisted him to working for the Belters’ cause.
+Anderson Dawes (Jared Harris) saved the disgraced Johnson’s life and enlisted him to work for the Belters’ cause.

 As Ceres Liaison to the Outer Planets Alliance, Dawes rallies laborers and less seemly factions, to work against the corporations exploiting the Asteroid Belt and its settlers.

 What do you think?
 Do you like The Expanse TV show?
-Should Syfy have cancelled or renewed it for season four?
+Should it have ended or been renewed for a seventh season?